 Manufacturer: Baby Jogger

 Our Analysis and Test Results

 Baby Jogger was started in 1984 by parents who wanted to jog with their babies.
-To solve their problem, and get out on the road, they designed the first jogging stroller.
-Since the beginning, Baby Jogger has created multiple types of strollers designed for a variety of activities.
-In 2015, Newell Rubbermaid bought Baby Jogger and together they continue to design strollers that are sought after.
+Motivated to resolve their issue, the parents created a jogging stroller.
+Since the beginning, Baby Jogger has created multiple stroller types designed for a variety of activities.
+In 2015, Newell Rubbermaid bought Baby Jogger, and together they continue to design sought after strollers.

-The Baby Jogger City Mini earned a Top Pick award thanks to a higher overall score and the features it offers that allow it to function as an everyday stroller as well as a lightweight option.
+The Baby Jogger City Mini (in blue) earned a Top Pick award thanks to a higher overall score and the features it offers that allow it to function as an everyday stroller and a lightweight option.

-The City Mini's overall score compared to the competition can be seen in the chart above.
-The following sections will provide more information on how this stroller performed in each metric during testing.
+The following sections will provide more information on how this stroller performed during testing.

 Weight and Folded Size

-The City Mini earned a 3 of 10 for weight and folded size.
-This stroller weighs 17.5 lbs and is 8,300 cubic inches when folded.
+Weighing 17.5 lbs and measuring 8,300 cubic inches when folded the City Mini earned a 3 of 10 for weight and folded size.

-It is the heaviest and largest stroller in the review.
-However, it is still light for a standard stroller, and the additional weight is a trade-off for more features.
+It is the second heaviest and largest stroller in the review.
+However, it is light for a standard stroller, and the weight is a trade-off for more features.